Welcome International Students

 Change of Major or Program

 If you decide to change your current major before you complete the program, you will need a new I-20 or DS-2019 to reflect that change.
-To request a new I-20 or DS-2019, please submit the Change of Major or Change of Level Form (PDF) to International Services.
+To change your current major, please work with your Academic Advisor.
+Once your program has been updated by Academic Advising, you will receive a new I-20 from International Services.

 Change of Level

-• Same-level Sequential Degree: If you are pursuing a same-level sequential degree (such as a second Bachelor’s or a second Master’s), you need to submit the Change of Major or Change of Level Form (PDF) and all requirements to International Services.
+- Same-level Sequential Degree: If you are pursuing a same-level sequential degree (such as a second bachelor’s or a second master’s), you need to submit the Sequential Degree Request Form (online) and all requirements to International Services.
 Upon review International Services will issue you a new I-20 or DS-2019 to reflect the changes in your program.

 Extension of Program

 F-1 and J-1 students are expected to complete their educational program on or before the program end date indicated on their I-20 or DS-2019.
-A student who is unable to complete his or her studies by that date must apply for an extension prior to his or her program end date.
+A student who is unable to complete their studies by that date must apply for an extension prior to their program end date.

 Eligibility